Mini CPX Info and FAQs

 What happens if I don’t pass the Mini-CPX?

-When a student does not pass the Mini-CPX, s/he is required to develop and successfully complete a remediation plan with the E4C advisor in conjunction with POM prior to entering clerkships.
+When a student does not pass the Mini-CPX, s/he is required to develop and successfully complete a remediation plan with the Student Guidance Program (SGP) prior to entering clerkships.

 I signed up for clinical clerkships during the periods 11/12, right after POM Q6.
 Am I going to be able to enroll in these clerkships if I do not pass the Mini-CPX?

 A student who does not pass the Mini-CPX will be eligible to start clinical clerkships during period 1 at the earliest.
 Eligibility to begin clerkships will ultimately be determined by the Committee on Performance, Professionalism and Promotion (CP3).
 Any clerkships scheduled before period 1 will have to be rescheduled.